This summary expired Aug. 28, 2021 9:39 AM

 Release of a cohesive layer of snow (a slab) that is generally moist or wet when the flow of liquid water weakens the bond between the slab and the surface below (snow or ground).
 They often occur during prolonged warming events and/or rain-on-snow events.
 Wet Slabs can be very destructive.

 Avoid terrain where and when you suspect Wet Slab avalanche activity.
 Give yourself a wide safety buffer to handle the uncertainty. more info

+Cornice Fall is the release of an overhanging mass of snow that forms as the wind moves snow over a sharp terrain feature, such as a ridge, and deposits snow on the downwind (leeward) side.
 Cornices range in size from small wind lips of soft snow to large overhangs of hard snow that are 30 feet (10 meters) or taller.
 They can break off the terrain suddenly and pull back onto the ridge top and catch people by surprise even on the flat ground above the slope.
 Even small cornices can have enough mass to be destructive and deadly.
 Cornice Fall can entrain loose surface snow or trigger slab avalanches.

 Cornices can never be trusted and avoiding them is necessary for safe backcountry travel.
 Stay well back from ridge line areas with cornices.
 They often overhang the ridge edge can be triggered remotely.
 Avoid areas underneath cornices.
 Even small Cornice Fall can trigger a larger avalanche and large Cornice Fall can easily crush a human.
 Periods of significant temperature warm-up are times to be particularly aware. more info

 Release of the entire snow cover as a result of gliding over the ground.
 Glide avalanches can be composed of wet, moist, or almost entirely dry snow.
 They typically occur in very specific paths, where the slope is steep enough and the ground surface is relatively smooth.
 The are often proceeded by full depth cracks (glide cracks), though the time between the appearance of a crack and an avalanche can vary between seconds and months.
 Glide avalanches are unlikely to be triggered by a person, are nearly impossible to forecast, and thus pose a hazard that is extremely difficult to manage.

 Predicting the release of Glide Avalanches is very challenging.
 Because Glide Avalanches only occur on very specific slopes, safe travel relies on identifying and avoiding those slopes.
 Glide cracks are a significant indicator, as are recent Glide Avalanches. more info

 The summaries on this site were written by Kachina Peaks Avalanche Center Board Members.
 They are based on a broad spectrum of data collected from weather stations, National Weather Service point forecasts and field observation by qualified individuals.